poojanagrawal/mesalabs-day1/lab1/README.md

 ```fortran
 mixing_length_alpha = 1.8d0
 ```
+>> Add a line about mixing scheme and how this alpha is often specific to a scheme.
+I will cover a bit more in the slides.

-9. In the other labs today, you will learn how to run models that continue after the main-sequence evolution.
-When doing so, it is quite annoying to have to simulate the main-sequence again every time you tweak something in your inlist.
-Instead, we can tell MESA to save a model at the end of a main-sequence run so we can load that model in next lab.
+9. In the other labs today, you will learn how to evolve stars beyond main sequence.
+Instead of re-running the main-sequence evolution then, we can tell MESA to save a model at the end of our current main-sequence run.
+We can load that model in next lab.
 Add this to your ``%star_job`` and name your model:

 ```fortran
 save_model_when_terminate = .true.